Shared Memory Packet Interfaces (memif)¶

 A required identifier unique to this memif instance.
 This is an integer in the range

 The full path to a socket file used for establishing memif connections.
-A socket can be used for either master or slave interfaces, but not both.
-A socket can have more than one master, or it can have more than one slave.
+A socket can be used for either server or client interfaces, but not both.
+A socket can have more than one server, or it can have more than one client.

 Creating a memif interface¶